Virus cases up sharply in Africa, India as inequality stings

 In Australia, the beleaguered state of Victoria received some good news with health officials reporting 216 new cases in the past 24 hours, down from the record 288 the previous day.
 It hopes a new six-week lockdown in Melbourne, Australia’s second-largest city with a population of 5 million, will curb the spread.

+“As inconvenient and as challenging as it is, we cannot deny the reality of the situation we face, and we cannot pretend that doing anything other than following the rules will get us to the other side of this,” said Victoria Premier Daniel Andrews Andrews.

-And in Latin America, where inequality is sharp and Brazil and Peru are among the world's five most badly hit countries, the COVID-19 pandemic is sweeping through the continent's leadership, with two more presidents and powerful officials testing positive in the past week.
+In Latin America, where inequality is sharp and Brazil and Peru are among the world's top five most badly hit countries, the COVID-19 pandemic is sweeping through the continent's leadership, with two more presidents and powerful officials testing positive in the past week.

+Yet developing countries are not the only ones overwhelmed.
+Confirmed COVID-19 cases in the U.S. have hit the 3 million mark, with over 130,000 confirmed deaths — the worst outbreak by far in the world.
+The surge has led to equipment shortages as well as long lines at testing sites.

+Texas is among the U.S. states setting records for infections, hospitalizations and deaths almost daily after embarking on one of America’s fastest reopenings.
+Republican Gov. Greg Abbott on Friday extended a statewide disaster order first issued in March as the state surpassed 10,000 hospitalized patients for the first time.

 Associated Press writers around the world contributed.